-In June 2021, No Alibis Press will publish Seed by celebrated writer and critic Joanna Walsh.
+In June 2021, No Alibis Press published Seed by celebrated writer and critic Joanna Walsh.

 Seed’s narrator is on the threshold of adulthood, living in an English valley in the late 1980s when life is overshadowed by fears of nuclear contagion, AIDS and CJD.
 Composed in narrative threads of poetic prose, Seed explores universal themes of restriction and desire, delving deep into the narrator’s subjective consciousness and demonstrating the polyphonic discourse – fashion magazines, art, public health advice – and relationships that shape her becoming.